greatvivek11/next14-notion-starter/readme.md

 - Requires Node server as **ISR** cannot work with static exports.
 [Static Export Unsupported Features ]('https://nextjs.org/docs/pages/building-your-application/deploying/static-exports#unsupported-features)
 - Social Links on side don't appear on full width pages.
 - Unsupported Notion features - Buttons, Link's color, Kanban boards view (status, Assigned to properties).
 - If deployed to Vercel -> API functions has a free limit of 1mb.
 Most functions in this repo almost hit that limit.
+- Use `runtime=node` for APIs if required as `edge` runtime exceeds free tier limit of 1 mb.

 ## Roadmap
 - To migrate to App router.